 This course is a study of the structure of the human body and its parts including relationships and functions of the cardiovascular, lymphatic, respiratory, digestive, urinary and reproductive systems.
-Prerequisite: MEA 1239.
-Lecture Hours: 40.0 Lab Hours: 0.0 Other Hours: 0.0
+Prerequisite: MEA 1239 (Medical Assisting program) or MEA 1263 (Nursing program) Lecture Hours: 40.0 Lab Hours: 0.0 Other Hours: 0.0.